How many metres of decorative mouldings do I need?

 Step 1: my design

-Step 2: Measuring is knowing
+Step 2: Measuring matters

-Step 3: The layout of the wall
+Step 3: laying out the wall

 Element